- Take measures to protect yourself and your baby from COVID-19 exposure.

 - Keep up with your all your appointments and care treatments.

 These times are uncertain and new to all of us.
-We want to give you some helpful advice on how to protect you and your baby from COVID-19.
-The Centers for Disease Control and Prevention (CDC) says pregnant people may be more at risk for severe illness from COVID-19 and may be at a higher chance for pregnancy complications.
+We want to give you some helpful advice on how to protect yourself and your baby from COVID-19.
+The Centers for Disease Control and Prevention (CDC) says pregnant people are at risk for severe illness from COVID-19 and may have a higher chance for pregnancy complications.
 Just like everyone else, babies can be infected when close to someone that has COVID-19.
-Luckily, most babies that have tested positive had mild or no symptoms and fully recovered.
+However, the latest evidence suggests that the chances of a new mother giving her baby COVID-19 is low.
+Luckily, so far most babies that have tested positive had mild or no symptoms and fully recovered.

 Here are our recommendations: